-(Reference) Inside the Unit 5 pedestal

-Status inside the pedestal

-(4) Unit 3

-In August 2015, TEPCO completed removal of the Fuel Handling Machine (FHM) rubble from the spent fuel pool.
+Under the RPV (4) Unit 3 In August 2015, TEPCO completed removal of the Fuel Handling Machine (FHM) rubble from the spent fuel pool.
 By the end of November, all rubble remaining in the pool was removed.
-An equipment to cover the upper part of the building as well as a crane has been installed to start removing spent fuel from the pool since January.
+An equipment to cover the upper part of the building as well as a crane has been installed since August 2017 to start removing spent fuel from the pool in the middle of the 2018 fiscal year.
 Concurrent with the above activities, investigation of the current condition inside the PCV is underway.
 In October 2015, robots were sent into the PCV and successfully collected useful information.
 The images taken by the robots confirmed that the main structure and walls inside the PCV had not been damaged